-The Equity Fund offers four classes of shares: Investor shares, Class A shares, Institutional shares, and Class R shares.
-The International Fund offers Investor, Class A shares, Institutional shares and Class Y shares, and the Bond Fund offers Investor, Institutional and Class Y shares as of the date of this Statement of Additional Information.
+International Opportunities Fund and Sustainable Solutions Fund offer two classes of shares: Investor shares and Institutional shares.
+The International Equity Fund offers Investor shares, Class A shares, Institutional shares and Class Y shares, and the Bond Fund offers Investor shares, Institutional shares and Class Y shares as of the date of this Statement of Additional Information.

-The Investor and Class A shares have each adopted a Rule 12b-1 plan that allows the class to pay distribution fees for the sale and distribution of its shares and for providing services to shareholders.
+The Investor shares and Class A shares have each adopted a Rule 12b-1 plan that allows the class to pay distribution fees for the sale and distribution of its shares and for providing services to shareholders.
 Class A shares are also subject to a sales load and minimum investment amounts.
 Institutional shares are generally only available to endowments, foundations, family office clients, private trust, religious organizations and other nonprofit entities, individuals, retirement plan sponsors, certain corporate or similar institutions, or omnibus accounts maintained by financial intermediaries and are subject to minimum investment amounts.

-Class R shares are generally available only to certain eligible retirement plans, including 401(k) plans, 457 plans, profit sharing and money purchase pension plans, defined benefit plans, and nonqualified deferred compensation plans.
+Class Y shares are generally available only to omnibus accounts held on the books of the Fund for financial intermediaries other entities that have been approved by the distributor.
+Class Y shares are also available to endowments, foundations, religious organizations, and other- tax-exempt entities, as well as, certain eligible retirement plans, including 401(k) plans, 457 plans, profit sharing and money purchase pension plans, defined benefit plans, and nonqualified deferred compensation plans.
 The sponsors of these retirement plans provide various shareholder services to the accounts.
-Class R shares are also available to omnibus accounts maintained by financial intermediaries, endowments, foundations, religious organizations, and other tax-exempt entities that are approved by the Funds' distributor.
-Class R shares are not generally available to retail nonretirement accounts.
-Other investors may purchase Investor shares of the Funds.
-Class Y shares are generally available only to omnibus accounts held on the books of the Fund for financial intermediaries other entities that have been approved by the distributor.
-Class Y shares are also available to endowments, foundations, religious organizations, and other-tax-exempt entities.